ZenithClown/python-git-template/README.md

 	<a href = "https://stackoverflow.com/users/6623589/"><img height="16" width="16" src="https://unpkg.com/simple-icons@v3/icons/stackoverflow.svg"/></a>
 </h1>

-<p align = "justify"><b>TEMPLATE Design</b> built specifically for python Language, with necessary file structure as required.
-This TEMPLATE DOES NOT COME with a LICENSE File, but you can easily add a required license from GitHub.
-However, special files like .gitignore .gitattributes are included.</p>
+<p align = "justify"><b>TEMPLATE Design</b> built specifically for python Language, with necessary file structure as required. <strike>This TEMPLATE DOES NOT COME with a LICENSE File, but you can easily add a required license from GitHub.
+However, special files like .gitignore .gitattributes are included.</strike> The TEMPLATE now includes as LICENSE file, and other files are kept as is.</p>

+<p><strike>

 Follow the steps to create a new license file as below:
 - Open the Repository